What is gestational diabetes?

 Who is at risk for gestational diabetes?

-Gestational diabetes can develop in any woman who is pregnant.
-But women over the age of 25 who are of African, Asian, Hispanic, Native American or Pacific Island descent are at a higher risk.
+Gestational diabetes can develop in anyone during pregnancy.
+But people over the age of 25 who are of South and East Asian, Hispanic, Native American or Pacific Island descent are at a higher risk.

 Other factors that may increase your chances of GD include: